langtonhugh/website_academic/content/authors/admin/_index.md

 - Visitors
 ---

-I am a postdoctoral researcher at the [Netherlands Institute for the Study of Crime and Law Enforcement](https://nscr.nl/).
-I am also a Visiting Research Fellow for the [Policy Evaluation and Research Unit](https://www.mmuperu.co.uk/) at [Manchester Metropolitan University](https://www.mmu.ac.uk/).
+I am currently working to promote and develop [open science practices](https://www.nwo.nl/en/open-science), [FAIR data](https://www.go-fair.org/fair-principles/), [reproducibility](https://www.ncbi.nlm.nih.gov/books/NBK547546/) and [software sustainability](https://www.software.ac.uk/) at the [Amsterdam UMC](https://www.amsterdamumc.org/en/organization/amsterdam-umc.htm).

-My research focuses on the spatial and temporal patterning of crime.
-I am also interested in promoting the use of open software -- mainly R -- through my [teaching](https://www.samlangton.info/project/r-teaching/) and [openly available code](https://github.com/langtonhugh).
-If you want to collaborate on an open data project, please [get in touch](http://localhost:4321/#contact)!
+This website provides an overview of my ongoing work.
+If you'd like to speak about any of the above, or collaborate on an open data project, please [get in touch](https://www.samlangton.info/#contact)!